damballa/parkour/doc/namespaces.md

 for applying configuration steps to jobs.
 This allows code to treat configuration steps as first-class entities, inverting the control pattern exposed by the base Hadoop Java API.

+### parkour.cser

+The `parkour.cser` namespace provides functions for writing/reading Clojure values to/from job configuration parameters as extended EDN:

+- `assoc!` – Sets a configuration parameter to the EDN representation of a value.
+- `get` – Reads a value from the EDN representation stored in a configuration parameter.

+In addition to the obvious, these functions provide the following behaviors:

+- For the dynamic scope of calls to `assoc!`, `parkour.cser/*conf*` will be bound to the configuration being modified.
+This provides `print-method` implementations access to the configuration a value is being serialized into, allowing them to access and modify other parameters as necessary to support their serialization.
+- The printed form of Clojure vars (e.g. `#'foo/bar`) is read as `require`ing
+  the containing namespace then `resolve`ing the symbol.
+This supports e.g. higher-order tasks parameterized with other function-vars.

 ### parkour.cstep